Virginia Internet Sales Tax

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, a physical presence means having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
-As stated on the DOT’s FAQ page, “If the seller does not have nexus with Virginia, there is no requirement to collect the tax or register for a use tax account.”
-(Use tax, discussed further below, is a complementary tax to sales tax).
+The corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+However, Virginia has special rules related to so-called affiliates nexus (see below).

-Example 1: You are operating solely out of a warehouse in Burlington, Vermont and make a sale to a customer in Richmond, Virginia—a state where your business has no physical presence: You are not required to collect sales tax from the Richmond customer (unless you have affiliate nexus).
+Example 1: You are an online retailer located in Burlington, Vermont and make a sale through your website to a customer in Richmond, Virginia—a state where your business has no physical presence: You are not required to collect sales tax from the Richmond customer (unless you have affiliate nexus).

-Example 2: You are operating solely out of an office in Arlington, Virginia and make a sale to a customer in Newport News, Virginia: You are required to collect sales tax from the Newport News customer.
+Example 2: You are an online retailer located in Arlington, Virginia and make a sale through your website to a customer in Newport News, Virginia: You are required to collect sales tax from the Newport News customer.

 Example 3: After several years of operating solely out of a warehouse in Burlington, Vermont, you open a one-room satellite office just outside of Virginia Beach, Virginia—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Norfolk, Virginia: You are required to collect sales tax from the Norfolk customer.
+A day later, you make a sale through your website to a customer in Norfolk, Virginia: You are required to collect sales tax from the Norfolk customer.